Vineyard Tours and Wine Tasting

 1. You will taste three wines starting with our white, made from the Solaris grape.
 This is followed by a red made from the Rondo grape and finally a third wine, which varies depending on availability.

 2. Please book a place on a tour before you set out.
 We are only a small operation and if you simply turn up without making any arrangements in advance, I am afraid you will probably find the vineyard is closed.

 3. You need to be reasonably mobile to tour the vineyard, there are slopes and uneven ground.
 You will also need outdoor shoes and clothing suitable for the season.

-4. Unless by arrangement, tours will be of a maximum of twelve people.
+4. Unless by arrangement, tours will be of a maximum of sixteen people.